-This may seem paradoxical, as during this time they would often have been working extremely long hours under (sometimes enormous) pressure, however, most Veterans thrive in this environment – working as part of a tight-knit team on something that really matters.
+This may seem paradoxical, as during this time they would often have been working extremely long hours under (sometimes enormous) pressure; however, most Veterans thrive in this environment – working as part of a tight-knit team on something that matters.

 In many ways working for a start-up can have many of the characteristics of operational deployment.

 Sure, no one is getting shot at or making life or death decisions (which being a Veteran myself, I would never try to diminish).
 However, there is still tremendous pressure that start-up members can be placed under.

-For example, a mistake at an early stage in a start-up can sink the entire venture, and pressure on decision-making certainly mounts when the business only has enough cash flow to pay staff for another few weeks.
+For example, a mistake at an early stage in a start-up can sink the entire venture, and pressure on decision-making certainly mounts when the business only has enough cash to pay staff for another few weeks.

 In addition, long hours are part and parcel of the start-up journey.
-It is not uncommon for employees to be working right through the night, and on most weekends.
+It is common for employees to work through the night and on most weekends.

-For some Veterans though, having worked 6.5 days a week over the course of a 7-month operational deployment may have prepared them for this.
+For some Veterans, though, having worked 6.5 days a week throughout a 7-month operational deployment may have prepared them for this.

-It is not all bad news though.
-The team camaraderie most Veterans enjoyed during an operational deployment is alive and well at a start-up company.
+It is not all bad news, though.
+The team camaraderie most Veterans enjoy during an operational deployment is alive and well at a start-up company.

 The entire team, working together towards a common goal, is the only way a start-up will beat the odds to become a success.

-And the high-pressure stakes involved simply reflects the amount of responsibility a start-up employee has, and this is something that a number of Veterans crave.
+And the high-pressure stakes involved simply reflects the amount of responsibility a start-up employee has, which is something that several Veterans crave.

-Responsibility, and having the buck stop with them, is important to some Veterans because it means that their actions have meaning, and the work they are doing is important.
+Responsibility and having the buck stop with them is essential to some Veterans because it means that their actions have meaning, and the work they are doing is essential.